zjysteven/lmms-finetune/README.md

 <details>
 <summary>Known limitations</summary>

-> [!NOTE]
-> Due to huggingface's implementation (e.g., the vision encoder's hidden states are saved, see [this](https://github.com/huggingface/transformers/blob/0fdea8607d7e01eb0e38a1ebeb7feee30a22f0cf/src/transformers/models/llava/modeling_llava.py#L425)), the memory cost can be high especially for full finetuning.
+- :neutral_face: Due to huggingface's implementation (e.g., the vision encoder's hidden states are saved, see [this](https://github.com/huggingface/transformers/blob/0fdea8607d7e01eb0e38a1ebeb7feee30a22f0cf/src/transformers/models/llava/modeling_llava.py#L425)), the memory cost can be high especially for full finetuning.
-> [!NOTE]
-> Currently all vision modules are freezed for simplicity.
+- :neutral_face: Currently all vision modules are freezed for simplicity.
-> [!WARNING]
-> Due to [an unsolved issue](https://github.com/microsoft/DeepSpeed/issues/3156) in deepspeed (all parameters have to be used in the forward pass), currently the training might not succeed if you have text-only data in your dataset.
+- :warning: Due to [an unsolved issue](https://github.com/microsoft/DeepSpeed/issues/3156) in deepspeed (all parameters have to be used in the forward pass), currently the training might not succeed if you have text-only data in your dataset.
 </details>

 ## Acknowledgements